sudofaizan/Pubg-server-freeze/README.md

 # Pubg-freeze

-Hello! there, i am Faizan Quazi an Indian Ethical Hacker, I've found a bug in pubg in-game server
+Hello! there, i am Faizan Quazi an bug bounty hunter, I've found a bug in pubg in-game server

 ,Here is the detailed explanation how to exploit these bug